 To be read in conjunction with this handout: Harihara in the Indosphere

 One of the poorly understood but immensely important facets of Hindu history is the role of the saiddhāntika Śaiva-s in the cultural unification of the Indosphere within the subcontinent and beyond.
 For the white indologists within the Abrahamosphere this is a topic which necessarily needs to be alternately downplayed or obfuscated under their negationist routine of “religion in South Asia”.
-The only exception I could name in this regard in Alexis Sanderson.
+The only somewhat exceptional case I could name in this regard in Alexis Sanderson.
 On the other hand the recent Hindu workers within India have in most part chosen the path of ignorance, which characterizes many of they endeavors starting with the morbid fascination of the “out of India theory” for beginning of their own religion and Indo-European languages.

 Over the years we have been gathering evidence for the existence of a vast network of shrines the driving forces behind which was the spread of the saiddhāntika Śaiva teachers and mantravādin-s throughout the subcontinent.
 In many cases the rulers of major dynasties received tāntrika-dīkśa from them.
 In some cases major rulers, like Bhojadeva Paramāra, were themselves scholars of the tradition.
 To the lay Hindus this network was primarily visible in the form of the shrines they erected.
 While they saw the shrines through the lens of the purāṇa-s there was an underlying tāntrika tradition that was only known to the dīkṣita-s.
 This saiddhāntika tradition while undoubtedly sectarian was nevertheless sympathetic to the older Indo-Aryan Vaidika tradition and emphasized the preservation of the Śruti and its rituals.
 On the other hand the smārta-s, who were primarily aligned with the old Indo-Aryan Vaidika tradition had a similar symbiotic association with the tāntrika-s particularly of these Śaiva traditions, even though some of the ācārya-s on both sides might have had major objections to the philosophy and praxis of the other.
 Thus, while competing internally these systems, along with the developing vaiṣṇava tāntrika tradition of the pāñcarātra formed the core of the medieval expression of the Hindu religion which interacted with a periphery of more heterodox systems falling under the rubric of the jaina and bauddha mata-s.